Nonadiabatic coupled-qubit Otto cycle with bidirectional operation and efficiency gains: Description of the system

 \subsection{Quantum non-adiabatic evolution}

 The quantum adiabatic regime, where a system remains in an energy eigenstate even as its energy slowly changes, holds when an externally controlled parameter in its Hamiltonian is changed at a rate that is much smaller than the smallest frequency gap between energy levels.
 Conversely, executing a unitary stroke such as $\hat{\rm{U}}(\tau)$ in a sufficiently short interval $\tau$ will generally lead to non-negligible transition probabilities between energy eigenstates that are coupled during the stroke.
 For example, in the present case, such transitions will be induced between levels $|\varepsilon_1\rangle$ and $|\varepsilon_4 \rangle$.
+Such transitions are considered in the literature to represent `quantum internal friction' \cite{Rezek_2006}.
+They can be seen as arising due to the difference between the internal time scales, governed by the working substance's energy gaps, and the time scales of the external driving field \cite{e12081885}.

 It turns out that, because of the symmetry expressed in Eq. (\ref{reverseevolution}), the forward and reverse unitary strokes $\hat{\rm{U}}(\tau)$ and $\hat{\rm{V}}(\tau)$ are \emph{microreversible}, in the sense that the transition probability between two energy eigenstates $|\varepsilon_j^{(1)}\rangle=|\varepsilon_j(0)\rangle$ and $|\varepsilon_i^{(2)}\rangle=|\varepsilon_i(\tau)\rangle$ along the first stroke, $|\langle\varepsilon_i^{(2)}|\rm{\hat{U}}(\tau)|\varepsilon_j^{(1)}\rangle|^2$, equals the probability of the reversed transition in the third stroke, $|\langle\varepsilon_j^{(1)}|\hat{\rm{V}}(\tau)|\varepsilon_i^{(2)}\rangle|^2$.
-To see this, note that, $|\varepsilon_i^{(k)}\rangle$ have \emph{real} coefficients in the $\hat{\sigma}_z^1\hat{\sigma}_z^2$ basis, so that $\hat{\rm{K}} |\varepsilon_i^{(k)}\rangle = |\varepsilon_i^{(k)}\rangle $.
+To see this, note that, $|\varepsilon_i^{(k)}\rangle$ have \emph{real} coefficients in the $\hat{\sigma}_{1z}\hat{\sigma}_{2z}$ basis, so that $\hat{\rm{K}} |\varepsilon_i^{(k)}\rangle = |\varepsilon_i^{(k)}\rangle $.
 It follows that \cite{PhysRevB.101.054513}

 where we have used Eq. (\ref{reverseevolution}) and the facts that, for antiunitary operators, $\big(\langle a| \hat{\rm{K}} \big) |b\rangle = \left[ \langle a| \big(\hat{\rm{K}} |b\rangle\big) \right]^{*}$ and $\hat{\rm{K}}^{\dagger}\hat{\rm{K}} = \hat{\mathds{1}}$ \cite{Messiah62}.
 It is therefore sufficient to calculate the transition probabilities only for the first unitary stroke.